Macrometacorp/docs/docs/search/search-functions.md

   RETURN movie
 ```

 Sorting by more than one score is allowed.
-You may also sort by a mix of scores and attributes from multiple Views as well as collections:
+You may also sort by a mix of scores and attributes from multiple views as well as collections:

 ```js
 FOR a IN viewA